The Green New Deal: can we afford NOT to pay for it?

-Origins of the GND
+Origins of the Green New Deal

-To illustrate the relationship between the global financial system and nation states, Pettifor took us back to Keynes’s 1919 ‘Scheme for the Rehabilitation of European Credit and for Financing Relief and Reconstruction’, on which both the New Deal and the GND are based.
+To illustrate the relationship between the global financial system and nation states, Pettifor took us back to Keynes’s 1919 ‘Scheme for the Rehabilitation of European Credit and for Financing Relief and Reconstruction’, on which both the New Deal and the Green New Deal are based.
 The First World War brought collapse of international institutions and dissolution of the international system.
 Keynes saw that separation of the global financial system and representative democracy brings disaster.
 He was concerned to reintegrate markets with financial institutions, with public authority over the system.
 He recommended issuance of £1 billion in German government bonds, to be guaranteed by former enemy nations, to enable Germany to rebuild.
 Tellingly, the idea was rejected by Thomas Lamont, CEO of J P Morgan, on behalf of the US president.
 In his view it was private sources that had to finance reconstruction.

 Keynes’ Grand Scheme was revived in Roosevelt’s New Deal in 1931 in response to the Great Depression.
 Unemployment was 25 per cent at the time.
 He dismantled the gold standard and demanded that banks and private citizens should hand over gold.
 The New Deal began with transformation of the international economic order, placing government rather than Wall Street in the driving seat.
 Roosevelt wanted to invest in jobs, social security, etc. Unskilled labourers were put to work planting 3 billion trees to transform the Dust Bowl and restore American agriculture.
 A fascinating detail: John Steinbeck’s Grapes of Wrath was funded by a grant from the Roosevelt government.

-What does the GND involve?
+What does the Green New Deal involve?

-The GND requires that governments manage ‘the spigot that drives the global international juggernaut’, said Pettifor, creating public authority and management of the financial system.
+The Green New Deal requires that governments manage ‘the spigot that drives the global international juggernaut’, said Pettifor, creating public authority and management of the financial system.
 Under this scenario, central banks could exclude ‘brown’ assets from eligibility for central bank resources, which would go only to green assets.
 It could manage interest rates across the whole spectrum of lending and borrowing, and take control of international capital mobility.
 Governments could use tax breaks to incentivise the pension funds controlling trillions of dollars of individual savings to invest in the right things.
 An investment company like Blackrock, which has $6.5 trillion in assets, finds it easy to ignore the demands of national states, but they will see self-interest in having a stable global economy – which we certainly haven’t got now.
 ‘The question isn’t whether we will have another global financial crisis, but when,’ said Pettifor.
 Significantly, transformation needs to happen internationally, not just in one country.

-The GND assumes:
+The Green New Deal assumes: